arrow-py/arrow/README.md

 Arrow is a Python module that offers a smooth, sensible way of creating, maniuplating, formatting and converting dates and times.
 Arrow is simple, lightweight and heavily inspired by [moment.js](https://github.com/timrwood/moment/) and [requests](https://github.com/kennethreitz/requests).

+## Why?

+Python's standard library and some other low-level modules offer complete functionality but don't work very well from a usability perpsective:

+* Too many modules:  datetime, time, calendar, dateutil, pytz
+* Time zones and timestamp conversions are verbose and error-prone
+* Time zones are explicit, naievete is the norm
+* Gaps in functionality:  ISO-8601 parsing, timespans, humanization

 ## Key features

 * Implements the datetime iterface